Questar Corporation (gas company)

 Questar Corporation was a natural gas public utility based in Salt Lake City, Utah.
-In September 2016, the company was acquired by Dominion Resources.
+In June 2024, it was reported that Enbridge had completed its acquisition of the company for $4.3 billion.

 History

 Questar Corporation was organized in Utah in 1984 as the holding company for Mountain Fuel Supply Company.

 In 1922, the Ohio Oil Company discovered natural gas near Rock Springs, Wyoming.
 Ohio Oil merged with two other companies to form the Western Public Service Corporation in October 1928.
 Mountain Fuel Supply Company became the company's hydrocarbon exploration and production affiliate.

 During the Great Depression, its stock price fell from $46/share in September 1929 to $3/share in 1932 as most families could not afford natural gas.

 In 1935, the shareholders voted to reorganize the company, merging it with its subsidiaries and moving its headquarters from Pittsburgh to Salt Lake City.
 Mountain Fuel Supply Company became the name of the reorganized consolidated company.

 In the mid-1930s, the company discovered natural gas in the Clay Basin region northeast of Utah.

 During World War II, the company was required by the War Production Board to halt new natural gas utility signups so that resources can be conserved for the war effort.

 In 1946, the company discovered the Church Buttes field in southwestern Wyoming.

 In 1971, the company acquired Interstate Brick, the largest brick-making facility in the Western United States.
 It was sold in 1990.

 In 1972, the company discovered the Brady field, about 30 miles southeast of Wyoming.
 In 1976, certain shareholders attempted to replace management.
 At issue was whether management would "acknowledge or act upon the fact that the company was more of an oil company than a natural gas utility".

 In 1984, Mountain Fuel Supply Company shareholders voted to return to the holding company structure, and chose the name Questar Corporation as the new parent holding company name.

 In 1989, the company established a subsidiary, Questar Telecom, which acquired specialized mobile radio operations.
 It also formed FuelMaker, a joint venture to market a new device that would allow natural gas vehicles to be refueled at home.